 Half Moon Bay

 If you’re a surfing enthusiast, or just like to watch surfers ride the waves, be sure to head to Mavericks in Half Moon Bay.
-Only the very best dare to surf here – this is the spot that put California on the map when it comes to massive waves.
+A popular day trip from San Francisco, the very best dare to surf here – this is the spot that put California on the map when it comes to massive waves.
 It’s the home of some of the biggest waves on the planet, featuring huge rocks known as the “graveyard,” as well as the annual Mavericks Big Wave Contest with breaks close to a mile out from shore.
 One of the best places to view them is from a bluff that overlooks the Pacific.